hala21-98/calculateproject/README.md

     and get the result .

 # Discription
-    Just enter the equation you need and press enter.
+    --Just enter the equation you need and press enter.
-    This code is built in visual studio  , for 32 bit register.
+    --This code is built in visual studio  , for 32 bit register.

 # Download
      To download code , just press on green button with labeled by  code and download it .